binguimath/binguimath.github.io/Course_2023_Analysis.md

 I will type the English lecture notes this time.
 They will be the main reference for this course.

 - [Qiuzhen Lectures on Analysis](Files/2023_Analysis.pdf) (in progress)
 > Please let me know if you find any typos or mistakes.
-This will help me improve the notes.
+This will help me improve the notes!